Smoke and Mirrors: An Interview with Andrew Mitchell

 About the Interviewer:

 Victoria Cho is a Korean-American writer who was born and raised in Virginia.
-Her writing has appeared in SmokeLong Quarterly, The Collagist, Perigee, Quarter After Eight, Luna Luna Magazine, and Word Riot.
-She is a workshop leader for New York Writers Coalition, a VONA/Voices alumna, and an associate editor at Apogee Journal.
+Her writing has appeared in SmokeLong Quarterly, The Collagist, Perigee, Quarter After Eight, Word Riot, Mosaic, and Luna Luna Magazine.
+She is a fiction co-editor for Apogee Journal, a workshop leader for New York Writers Coalition, and a VONA/Voices alumna.
 She lives in New York City.

 About the Artist: